 My first relationship was definitely a green relationship.
 We were happy for years, we were young and grew up together.
 By the end, he was more like a brother and although the break-up was sad, after 7 years our love had evolved and it was time to end our relationship.

 The most recent man was blue.
-Kind, clever but boring.
+Kind, clever but not for me.

 What colour will my next relationship be?

 What colours have your relationships been?
 Leave a comment.
 X